-Proposals which stockholders intend to present at the Company's 2022 Annual Meeting of Stockholders ("2022 Annual Meeting") and wish to have included in the Company's proxy materials pursuant to Rule 14a-8 promulgated under the Exchange Act, must be received by the Company no later than July 27, 2022.
+Proposals which stockholders intend to present at the Company's 2023 Annual Meeting of Stockholders ("2023 Annual Meeting") and wish to have included in the Company's proxy materials pursuant to Rule 14a-8 promulgated under the Exchange Act, must be received by the Company no later than October 28, 2024.
 If the date of next year's annual meeting is moved by more than 30 days before or after the anniversary date of this year's annual meeting, then the deadline for inclusion of a stockholder proposal in the Company's proxy materials is instead a reasonable time before the Company begins to print and send its proxy materials for that meeting.

-Stockholders who wish to make a proposal at the Company's 2022 Annual Meeting, other than one that will be included in the Company's proxy materials, should notify the Company no later than November 3, 2022 (assuming the meeting is held on December 30, 2021), unless the date of next year's annual meeting is moved by more than 30 days before or after the anniversary date of this year's annual meeting, in which case the notice must be received a reasonable time before the Company sends its proxy materials for that meeting.
-If a proponent who wishes to present such a proposal at the 2022 Annual Meeting fails to notify the Company by the proper date, the proxies solicited by the Board of Directors, with respect to such 2022 Annual Meeting, may grant discretionary authority to the proxies named therein, to vote with respect to such anter if such matter is properly brought before the 2022 Annual Meeting.
+Stockholders who wish to make a proposal at the Company's 2023 Annual Meeting, other than one that will be included in the Company's proxy materials, should notify the Company no later than January 18, 2025 unless the date of next year's annual meeting is moved by more than 30 days before or after the anniversary date of this year's annual meeting, in which case the notice must be received a reasonable time before the Company sends its proxy materials for that meeting.
+If a proponent who wishes to present such a proposal at the 2023 Annual Meeting fails to notify the Company by the proper date, the proxies solicited by the Board of Directors, with respect to such 2023 Annual Meeting, may grant discretionary authority to the proxies named therein, to vote with respect to such matter if such matter is properly brought before the 2023 Annual Meeting.
 If a stockholder makes a timely notification, the proxies may still exercise discretionary authority under circumstances consistent with the proxy rules of the SEC.

-Stockholders may make recommendations to the Nominating Committee of candidates for its consideration as nominees for director at the 2022 Annual Meeting by submitting the name, qualifications, experience, and background of such person, together with a statement signed by the nominee in which he or she consents to act as such, to the Nominating Committee, c/o Clerk, Pressure BioSciences, Inc., 14 Norfolk Avenue, South Easton, MA 02375.
+Stockholders may make recommendations to the Nominating Committee of candidates for its consideration as nominees for director at the 2023 Annual Meeting by submitting the name, qualifications, experience, and background of such person, together with a statement signed by the nominee in which he or she consents to act as such, to the Nominating Committee, c/o Clerk, Pressure BioSciences, Inc., 480 Neponset St., Canton, MA 02021.
 Generally, under the Company's Bylaws, notice of such recommendations must be submitted in writing not later than 90 days prior to the anniversary date of the immediately preceding annual meeting or special meeting in lieu thereof and must contain specified information and conform to certain requirements set forth in the Company's Bylaws.
-The Company will accept recommendations from stockholders for nominees for director to be considered in connection with the 2022 Annual Meeting no later than September 13, 2022 (assuming the meeting is held on December 30, 2021).
 In addition, any persons recommended should at a minimum meet the criteria and qualifications referred to in the Nominating Committee's charter, a copy of which may be obtained from the Company by written request sent to its principal executive offices.
 The Nominating Committee may refuse to acknowledge the nomination of any person not made in compliance with the procedures set forth herein or in the Company's Bylaws.